SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - What is the difference between Shellscript and Ansible-playbook ?
 - YAML is the markup language used in ansible.
 Identation is mandatory in yaml format.
 - What is Inventory in ansible ?
-Nothing but a list of hosts (servers) where Ansible will run its automation tasks.
+Nothing but a list of hosts (servers) where Ansible will run its automation tasks on these servers.
 It’s basically your address book for servers — telling Ansible what machines exist, how to connect to them, and how they’re grouped.
 - Go through the all files in "Ansible" folder in VS.
 - https://github.com/daws-76s/concepts/blob/master/ansible.MD